yusphul/File-conversion/README.md

-# File Conversion Service Architecture

-## A capstone presentation for MSIS at Minot State Univerty
+# File Conversion Service Architecture: A capstone presentation for MSIS at Minot State University

 ## Overview
 This document outlines the architecture of a serverless file conversion service designed to automatically convert documents to different formats upon upload.
 The service utilizes various AWS services to handle file uploads, conversions, and notifications.